Decomposed Linear Dynamical Systems (dLDS) for learning the latent components of neural dynamics: Decomposed linear dynamical systems

-In our model, we distinguish between the two sets of unknowns: model parameters ($\bm{D}$ and either $\{\bm{G}_l\}_{l=1:L}$ or $\{\bm{f}_m\}_{m=1:M}$) and model coefficients ($\bm{x}_t$ and $\bm{c}_t$).
+In dLDS, we distinguish between the two sets of unknowns: model parameters ($\bm{D}$ and either $\{\bm{g}_l\}_{l=1:L}$ or $\{\bm{f}_m\}_{m=1:M}$) and model coefficients ($\bm{x}_t$ and $\bm{c}_t$).
 The model parameters define the total geometry of the data that we wish to learn through example data.
 The model coefficients dictate specific trajectories through the learned geometry that can be inferred given the model parameters for any data coming from the same distribution.
-Thus we next focus on defining algorithms capable of learning the model parameters from data.
+Next, we focus on defining algorithms capable of learning the model parameters from data.

-\textbf{Model Training:} In general, learning the model parameters from example data is a maximum likelihood estimation:
+\textbf{Model training framework.} We frame learning the model parameters from example data as a maximum likelihood (ML) estimation:

-where for simplicity we focus on the discrete dynamics $\bm{f}_m$, however the same procedure with the inclusion of the matrix exponential will produce the learning algorithm for continuous dynamics.
-As the total likelihood not directly known, we instead consider the marginal probability
+where for simplicity we focus here on the discrete dynamics $\{\bm{f}_m\}_{m=1:M}$.
+A similar learning algorithm can be derived for continuous dynamics by including the matrix exponential into the transition, at the cost of introducing nonconvexity to the objective function.
+To deal with this challenge, we leverage advances in automatic differentiation and stochastic optimization to provide estimates of the coefficients and model parameters.
+As the total likelihood is not directly known, we instead consider the marginal probability that is defined by the conditional likelihoods and priors defined by the geometry-driven dynamics model

 In general, these integrals are intractable, rendering direct maximum likelihood estimation infeasible.
-Instead, we follow the dictionary learning literature which takes a variational approach where the posterior over the variables we wish to marginalize over is approximated with a point-mass distribution over the posterior mode.
-Following traditional dictionary learning~\cite{barello2018sparse}, this approximation results in an expectation-maximization (EM) procedure where we iterate over inferring the model coefficients given an estimate of the model parameters,
+Instead, we follow the DL literature~\citep{OLS:1996} which can be derived via a variational approach where the posterior over the variables we wish to marginalize over is approximated with a point-mass distribution over the posterior mode~\citep{barello2018sparse}.
+This approximation results in an expectation-maximization (EM) procedure where we iterate over inferring the model coefficients given an estimate of the model parameters,

 and updating the model parameters given the estimated coefficients: